Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 Example source texts

-This documentation is written solely using the M2H program and itself demonstrates the possible obtainable result.
-The source Markdown text files might be viewed using the "Source text" link ("</>") in the page title block...
-But not for this page.
-This page is generated in in two color schemes using inclusion, so the actual source text may be viewed only here.
+This documentation is written entirely using M2H and demonstrates one possible result.
+The source Markdown text files can usually be viewed using the "Source text" link ("</>") in the page title block.
+This page is an exception: it is generated in two color schemes using inclusion, so the actual source text may be viewed only here.

 The two versions of this page are: